wmjordan/Codist/README.md

 When _Override XML Documentation_ checkbox is checked in the options page, it is also possible to activate options under it.

-* **Inherit from base type or interfaces** option will show documentation description from base `class`es or implemeted `interface`s if the XML Doc description of the current symbol is absent.
+* **Inherit from base type or interfaces** option will show documentation description from base `class`es or implemented `interface`s if the XML Doc description of the current symbol is absent.

   ![Super Quick Info - Inherit Base](doc/super-quick-info-inherit-base.png)